-Figure 3: Fernstrom with his Akeley camera.
+Figure 3.
+Fernstrom with his Akeley camera.
 American Cinematographer (December 1930): 17.

-We completed the coverage jointly, for now he had cut into my cake.
-Somehow I had to get the film back to Lake Saint Agnes and thwart Tommy.
+Tommy.
 I knew he was scheming to screw me, too.
 But I held the aces-gasoline.

 Fogg tried to get Vachon to give him gas, but Vachon explained that I owned all the fuel.
 Score one.
 Vachon told me Fogg had decided to use casing head gas which he could purchase at the Hudson Bay store.
 But Roméo told him he wouldn't fly fifty miles without burning up his valves and crashing.
 Tommy pleaded with me to give him gas.